mija/yuki.cfg/README.md

 Installation
 ============
+Some of the files may be in the "extra stuff" folder.
+Check there if you cant find something.

 put launch commands into launchcommands, if you do not how to do this, ignore it.

 put all the files except "c4.wav" here;